tatuylonen/wiktextract/README.md

 Some pages in Wiktionary are redirects.
 For these, ``word_cb`` will be called with data in a special format.
 In this case, the dictionary will have the key ``redirect``, which will contain the name of the word the entry redirects to.
-The key ``word`` contains the word/term that contains the redirect.
+The key ``title`` contains the word/term that contains the redirect.
 Redirect entries do not have ``pos`` or any of the other fields.
 Redirects also are not associated with any language, so all redirects are always returned regardless of the captured